cloudcreativity/json-api/UPGRADE.md

 - `Exceptions\SchemaException`
 - `Exceptions\StoreException`

+### Objects

+If you have implemented the following interfaces any where, you will need to make the changes described below:

+#### DocumentInterface

+`getData()` must now return an object, array or null as these are the return types defined in the JSON API spec.

+You need to add a `getResources()` method that returns a `ResourceCollectionInterface` object if the data member is an array.

+#### ResourceIdentifierInterface

+You need to add a `toString()` method to cast the identifier to a string.
+You must also add an `isSame()` method that takes a resource identifier as its argument and returns `true` if this is logically the same as the identifier on which the method is invoked.

 ### Requests

 We've added a suite of request classes for processing incoming JSON API requests.
 The following interface and class